S3Studio/cloud-bench-checker/doc/Baseline.md

 ---

 ## profile
+> Ignored in apiserver.
+The value requested by the user is used.

 Defines the name of profile for the cloud used in the benchmark check.

 `$ENV` (to use environment values) and filename (to use a file under ".auth" directory) are valid values.